How trauma leads to depression and how to heal

 This reductionist story–spun by powerful pharmaceutical companies and often perpetuated by trauma-illiterate psychiatrists–ignores and obscures the psychosocial and traumatic underpinnings of depression.

-I explore the full story in my < 2019 Depression webinar LINK HERE > where I share the latest research about what causes depression, which treatments works and which don’t, and what kind of support we can give ourselves and others in the face of depression.
+Explore the full story and some of the most recent research about what causes depression, which treatments works and which don’t, and what kind of support we can give ourselves and others in the face of depression in my webinar here.

 Top 5 neuroscience insights about depression: